-Anthony S. Bartolomeo, PE, serves as President and Chief Executive Officer.
-Tony joined Pennoni in 1986 and has more than 30 years of experience in environmental engineering, coupled with broad experience in the relationship development among the federal, state and local government levels, all of which have a stake in the success of major civil infrastructure projects.
+Anthony S. Bartolomeo, PE, served as President and Chief Executive Officer of Pennoni from January 1999 until December 2019 and is now a Senior Consultant to the firm.
+Tony joined Pennoni in 1986 and has more than 36 years of experience in environmental engineering, coupled with broad experience in the relationship development among the federal, state and local government levels, all of which have a stake in the success of major civil infrastructure projects.
 He has integrated the engineering and financial aspects of major projects into the legal, regulatory and community objectives, to the benefit of Pennoni’s diverse client base.
 Tony is a licensed Professional Engineer in several states, an American Society of Civil Engineers Fellow, and is a Civil Engineering graduate of the University of Pennsylvania.

 Tony is a respected and recognized leader in both the local business community and the A/E/C industry as a whole.
 During his time on former Pennsylvania Governor Tom Corbett’s Marcellus Shale Advisory Commission, Tony’s efforts directly contributed to greater measures regarding the safe, efficient, and environmentally responsible extraction and use of unconventional natural gas reserves in Pennsylvania.